AlexFr062/samples/STM32/readme.md

 Don't try to run several TCP clients, our server can handle only one client at the same time.

 Finally, less significant bit of every received byte defines the state of LED1: 0 - LED1 is off, 1 - LED1 is on.
-So, if the last byte of every packet is even, LED1 is off, odd - LED1 is on.
+So, if the last received byte is even, LED1 is off, odd - LED1 is on.